spencertipping/www/datacenter.md

 gateway server using the bonding setup if you just have two network interfaces.

 #### Switch configuration
-I use a Dell PowerConnect 5324, and the going rate appears to be about $50 on ebay.
-You'll also need a USB-serial connector to configure it; once that's plugged in you should be able to run `screen /dev/ttyUSB0 9600` or similar to log into the switch's console.
-Here's the section of configuration that sets up
+I used a USB-serial connector to configure the switch; once that's plugged in you should be able to run `screen /dev/ttyUSB0 9600` or similar to log into the console.
+Here's the section of configuration that sets up vlans:
-vlans:

 ```
 > show running-config